vinjatovix/vinjatovix/README.md

 <img src='https://www.codewars.com/users/vinjatovix/badges/large'/>

-# My name is Viña, I'm a noob.
+# My name is Vinjatovix Imanub.
 You need programmers.
 Prepare to hire.
 "Codess brides"

 At the moment I am doing a bootcamp on MERN in Hack A Boss